Updated October 2017

 A rain jacket needs to stand up to the demands you place on it.
 The chart below shows each jacket's durability score in our review.

 The face fabric of most of these jackets is nylon or polyester.
 For the most part, the lighter the face fabric is, the easier it tears.
-Most of the jackets tested use between a 30-50 Denier face fabric with the 50D shells being tougher than the 30Ds.
+Most of the jackets tested use between a 30-50 Denier face fabric with the 50D shells being more robust than the 30Ds.
 All but the Columbia Watertight II

 The Marmot Minimalist

 and Outdoor Research Foray

 both pair 50D polyester ripstop face fabrics and with Gore-Tex Paclite, enabling them to earn the two highest durability scores.
 Other jackets, such as the Patagonia Torrentshell

 , and REI Crestrail

 pulled in a 7 out of 10.
 We focused mostly on each jacket's face fabric and construction when judging durability longevity and tear-resistance.
 While some DWR treatments are longer lasting than others, all need maintenance and reapplication to match the lifespan of the jacket.
 We reflected each jacket's DWR longevity in their durability and water resistance scores.

 We hope you enjoyed the review and that it helped you make your selection, until next time...